 Health & Counselling Services

 The Counselling Centre also serves as a training context for graduate students in the Marriage and Family Therapy program offered through the Seminary.
-Trained graduate students (known as supervised counsellors) are involved in the provision of counselling and are supervised by our director of counselling services.
-Find out more about the counselling services available to you.
+Trained graduate students (known as supervised counsellors) are involved in the provision of counselling and are supervised by our Director of Counselling services.

 Setting up appointments

 You can make an appointment in a number of ways:

 - creating an account through The Counselling Centre’s online OWL portal

 - Follow the instructions on the OWL homepage to create your personal account and be assigned to a counsellor.

 - Creating an OWL account with the Briercrest Counselling Centre allows you to access video appointments, view upcoming appointments, message your counsellor, view financial documents, and book emergency sessions online.

 - Please Note: Counsellors' availability will vary from time(s) shown on online booking portal.
 The times shown are often reserved in cases of emergency for existing clients.
 Please contact your counsellor to schedule a non-emergency session.)

 - having a staff or faculty member set up an appointment on your behalf